Payday Loans Burnaby

 What is a Payday Loan?

-A payday loan is a loan which is usually made for a small amount – usually for no more than $800 to $1,000.
+A payday loan is a loan that is usually made for a small amount – usually for no more than $800 to $1,000.
 Rather than being paid back in installments, payday loans are usually repaid in full in one single payment.

 These types of loans are typically very short-term in nature and are typically paid back by the time the borrower gets their next paycheck, which is why they are named as such.